Putin is asked to free woman accused over Ukraine embassy call

 "It is of particular concern that the mother... has a two-month-old baby who is breast-fed and deprived of this vital need," Pamfilova said in a statement.

-New defense lawyers for Davydova, who dismissed a representative originally appointed by the state, say the charges are groundless.
+New defence lawyers for Davydova, who dismissed a representative originally appointed by the state, say the charges are groundless.

 Gorlov, who says he was not allowed to see his wife since she was taken away two weeks ago, said he and Davydova's sister had refused to make any statement to investigators on Tuesday.